Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/pedestal_group.md

 ![OilPress](../../img/OilPress.jpg)

 A pair of engine oil pressure indicators are provided, one for each engine, calibrated from 0 to 10, multiplied by 10 to read as units of PSI.
-Normal values are 15 psi while the engines are running.
+Normal values are 15 PSI while the engines are running.

 For further information see [Engines chapter](../../systems/engines_and_fuel_systems/engines.md)